 2) Email address

-6) Industry sector you are looking to work in
+7) Industry sectors you are looking to work in

 You can find more information on how cookies are used in the Cookies Policy below.

-We collect and store the following details when you register as an employer:
+We collect and store the following details when you register as a recruiter:

 3) Whether you are a charity or voluntary organisation